jamesthesnake/PumasDocs.jl/docs/src/analysis/diagnostics.md

 ## Model Diagnostic Functions

 Model diagnostics are used to check if the model fits the data well.
-A numberof residual diagnostics are available as well as shrinkage estimators.
+A number of residual diagnostics are available as well as shrinkage estimators.

 ### Population Residuals